r0kdu5t/mqtt_generic/README.md

 You must copy the CONFIG.h.sample file to CONFIG.h and edit your own variables for this to work.

-MQTT_SERVER - set this to the hostname or IP of your MQTT Broker
+* MQTT_BROKER - set this to the hostname or IP of your MQTT Broker

-TEMP_TOPIC set the topic you wish the temperature to be published to here
+* TEMP_TOPIC set the topic you wish the temperature to be published to here

-CLIENT_ID - This can be anything but should be unique to this sketch - this will probably be changed in future
+* CLIENT_ID - This can be anything but should be unique to this sketch - this will probably be changed in future
+* MAC - Possible fall back mac address.

+4) ####Libraries in use.
+* Blah
+* Blah2
+* PubSubClient
+    - Check on the value of MQTT_MAX_PACKET_SIZE in PubSubClient.h